 How to Build Your Brand in HR

-Lee covered the importance of building your brand on social media, from sharing expertise to selecting the right headshot photo.
-(Stop by Ajilon’s Booth #1628 to get yours done.)
-Your brand matters whether you’re looking for a job or have an eye on the corner office, and it’s just a fact that women – in particular – have to work harder to establish authority and garner confidence.
-A “glamour shot” profile photo doesn’t exactly shout “CEO.”
+Lee talked about the value of developing your brand on social media, from providing knowledge to choosing the best headshot image.
+(To have yours completed, go to Ajilon’s Booth #1628.)
+Whether you’re seeking for work or have your sights set on the corner office, your brand counts, and it’s a simple fact that women, in particular, must work harder to establish their authority and build their confidence.
+An image from a “glamour shot” profile doesn’t exactly scream “CEO.”

 Three Things That Drive Presence

 Jennifer’s presentation was fabulous.
 She definitely has presence.
 She says presence has three things:

 - Gravitas – How you act in space

 - Communication – People make assumptions about if you know your stuff.
 Do you sound like an expert?